Tom Baltimore: A Darden Alum’s Journey From Humble Beginnings to Corporate CEO

 If you Google “Tom Baltimore Jr.,” the search results will turn up career- and business-oriented webpages and press releases from his current and former companies.
 There’s the occasional news article.
 You won’t find any social media.
 Not from accounts run by him, anyway.
 No tweets or Facebook posts.
 Not even LinkedIn.
 His two children, Thomas III and Hannah, roll their eyes now and then at his decision to avoid social media, but Baltimore just hasn’t felt the need.

 One item that comes up in the search results is a virtual discussion Baltimore participated in as part of the McIntire Black Alumni and Student networking event in the summer of 2020.
 He remains active with McIntire, has guest-lectured for more than a decade at Darden, and serves on the board of University of Virginia Investment Management Company, the entity that manages the University’s endowment.
 He is a former member of the Darden Foundation Board of Trustees and the school’s Racial Equity Cabinet, and is a member of the UVA Real Estate Group.
+He is also a member of the Principal Donors Society, recognizing those who have invested $1 million or more in Darden, and a winner of the Charles C. Abbott Award, the highest honor the School bestows upon alumni.
 Baltimore previously served on the Jefferson Scholars Foundation board, and UVA’s Bicentennial Commission.

 Because he speaks frequently to various audiences, the themes around his family experiences and career path are consistently represented.
 He also has an interesting way of boiling down decades of life and work experience into three words that he connects with his successes.